eagledev-am/fawry-internship/week4/unit-testing-task/README.md

 # Task description
-> Implementing the required tests and do the required changes for an Account Class and Store class
+> Implement the required tests and do the required changes for an Account Class and Store class